Saffron & Depression

 According to the National Institutes of Health (NIH), 38 million Americans suffer with anxiety and depressive disorders each year, and 78 million will be afflicted at some point in their lives.
 Left untreated, depression and anxiety can have serious personal, interpersonal, occupational and social consequences.

 Until recently, many people felt that anxiety and depression were the result of a weak will, bad character, or sin.
 Recent brain science has clearly revealed that these disorders are in large part the result of brain dysfunction.
-Depression, for example, is associated with low levels of certain neurotransmitters, especially norepinephrine, dopamine, and serotonin.
+Depression, for example, is associated with low levels of certain neurotransmitters, especially norepinephrine, dopamine, and serotonin, as well as deficiencies such as in omega-3 fatty acid.

 When people with anxiety or depressive disorders seek help (typically from a primary care physician), most receive medication as the only intervention.
 However, these medications often have significant side effects, especially in the area of sexual dysfunction, weight gain, and relapse.